jkiriacos/fsm-sim/README.md

 - Double click to create a new node.
 - Ctrl+click to create a new transition.
+- Drag a transition midpoint to change the curve.
 - While a transition or node is selected, type to change its label.
+- Press delete to delete a node or transition.
 - Double an existing node to toggle if it is final.

-### About Me
+### About The Project

 This was my first attempt at creating a webapp and my first time utilizing React.
 There was definitely a steep learning curve to this, as I kind of was learning as I went.
 The site _definitely_ isn't pretty, but it functions well and the actual graph creating looks quite nice in my opinion.
 Overall, this was a fun project to make and a great exercise.
-Hopefully whatever I make next looks a little more visually appealing, though...